LiliImerlishvili/QA-Portfolio/Bug-Reports/🤖 AI-Based Recruiting System/AI-REC-BUG-006.md

 ---

 ## Steps to Reproduce

-1. Open the web application and log in using an employer account.
+1. Open the AI-based recruiting platform.
+2. Log in using an employer account.
-2. Navigate to the section named “What Makes Us Different?”
-(Statistics / Info section).
+3. Navigate to the **“What Makes Us Different?”** section (Statistics / Info section).
-3. Scroll down to the Test-Question section in the interface.
+4. Scroll down to the **Test-Question** subsection.

 ---

 ## Actual Result

-The content inside the Test-Question container is visually misaligned.
+- The content inside the Test-Question container is visually misaligned.
-The container expands beyond its intended design and pushes elements downward, breaking the layout.
+- The container expands beyond its intended layout, pushing other UI elements downward and breaking the page structure.

 ---

 ## Expected Result

-All elements inside the Test-Question block should remain properly aligned and contained within the designed layout structure without overlapping or shifting elements.
+- All elements within the Test-Question section should remain properly aligned.
+- The container should not expand unexpectedly or shift nearby elements.
+- The layout should remain clean, stable, and consistent.

 ---

 ## Additional Evidence
 Reproduction video (Loom):
-Loom Hr Thoth – 8 October 2025
+*Loom – 8 October 2025*